debdeep27/New-York-City-Taxi-Data-Analysis/README.md

 ### Note:
 If you want to run the code.
 Please follow the below steps:
-- There are 6 ipynb files
+- There are 6 ipynb files (ignore files that have 'version' in them)
 - Run ny_taxi_data_cleaning.ipynb first and generate the cleaned data, which has been used for all other notebooks.
 (Also change the paths where you have downloaded and stored the data)
 - Analysis is done in : ny_taxi_data_analysis.ipynb
 - Fare Amount Modelling and Prediction done in: ny_taxi_data_predict_trip_fare.ipynb, ny_taxi_data_predict_trip_fare_neural_network.ipynb